Skip to Content

-Have you ever been in the middle of cooking a recipe on a busy night and discover that you are out of an ingredient?
+Have you ever been in the middle of cooking a recipe on a busy night and discovered that you are out of an ingredient?
 Then you might find this list of common food substitutes really helpful.

 One thing to keep in mind with this list of recipe swaps is that when you substitute one food for another, the flavor and texture of the finished recipe might not be quite the same as the original.